 Prophets in the Church?

-There are the self appointed Christian prophets who claim to have a special revelation from God.
-They tend to appear on the Prophecy Club or TBN or other media and they also travel from city to city giving "their message from God".
-The prophets message from God are almost always wrong and in the case of the "Prophecy Club" (Stan Johnson's Prophecy Club or Liar's Club not Lahaye's Prophecy Club), they promote lies and hate against the government that God has given us.
+There are the self appointed Christian prophets who claim to receive special revelation from God.
+They tend to appear on the Prophecy Club or TBN or other "Christian" media and they also travel from city to city giving "their prophetic message from God".
+The prophets message from God are almost always wrong and in the case of the "Prophecy Club" (Stan Johnson's Prophecy Club not Lahaye's Prophecy Club), they promote lies and hate against the government that God has given us.
 Many who follow Stan Johnson's teachings are neo-Nazi Christian identity loonies who like to identify with a homemade version of Christianity that lives by the sword.
 I have never heard one of Stan Johnson's guest prophets on the Prophecy Club ever give a message that has come true.
 Most of these false prophets tell the discontented what they wish to hear rather than any real message from God.

 Pat Robertson of the 700 club and CBN has claimed prophecies from God every year for quite some time and he has yet to be right about anything that he claims the Lord told him.
 Even so, he still has a great following.

-Recently in the "Latter Rain Movement" we see Christians opening up schools to teach others how to become prophets.
+In the "Latter Rain Movement" we see Christians opening up schools to teach others how to become prophets.
 The founders of these schools and their students claim that prophetic gifts are learned from self effort and practice.
 Usually what you hear from these self proclaimed church prophets is flowery speech that speaks to the fleshly desires of those who love to hear a "personal word from the Lord through "His anointed".
 In most cases even their misty messages are proven wrong.
 Their standard excuse for this is that the prophetic gifts ministry in the Church is one that has a learning curve.
-In other words until they get it right they can be wrong!
+In other words, until they get it right they can be wrong!

 There also are the traveling prophets who claim to have a word of God for you in the Pentecostal and Charismatic circles.
 I do not discount all of them because God sometimes does speak through members of the Church.
 The ones that travel from church to church as a ministry are my focus.
 I will only speak on this topic from my own experiences and I will give just three of my own experiences from those who claim these prophetic gifts.

 + Once a well know pastor and evangelist in charismatic circles claimed such a gift and he had the church come forward.
-When he got to me he put his hand on me to push me over he said to me "God is telling me something about you" With eager ears I listened.
+When he got to me he put his hand on me to push me over and said to me "God is telling me something about you" With eager ears I listened.
 He said nothing further to me and went promptly to the next person.
 I guess what God told him about me is still his secret.
-By the way that fellow was well known Word of Faith teacher Charles Capps.
+By the way, that fellow was well known Word of Faith teacher named Charles Capps.

 + A women who was a former prostitute did a regular circuit with her prophetic gifts.
 She was invited to our small singles group and she had a prophecy for everyone.
 In my case she rebuked the spirit of financial poverty.
 I was going to college on the GI bill at the time so I guess that spirit really needed rebuking.
 She said the first love offering taken for her was not sufficient so they passed the hat around the second time.
-I found out later that she had a secret prophetic message for my fiancee.
+I found out later that she had a secret prophetic message for my fiancée.
 She told her I was not the right person for her.
-Turns out she was right but apparently the 5 or 6 men that this woman married over the years were not right for her either.
+Turns out she was correct but apparently the 5 or 6 men that this woman married over the years were not right for her either.